 There are two major reasons to attack your Southpaw opponents backside:

-#1 – Take away their power Side
+#1 – Take Away The Southpaw Power Side

-If your opponent is busy blocking your kicks and punches coming into the left side of their body they won’t be able to utilize these power weapons against you.
+If your opponent is busy blocking your kicks and punches coming from the left side of their body they won’t be able to utilize these power weapons against you.
 If you are dealing with a puncher who has a strong left cross you will want to try and land right kicks to his arm.
 This will not only make it difficult for him to use that hand against you, it will also start wearing down your opponents arm in the later rounds of a fight.